-If you apply for insurance cover, the details you provide on any of CareSuper's insurance application forms, including your health information, is then provided to the insurer in order to assess your eligibility for any new or increased insurance cover.
+If you apply for insurance cover, the details you provide on any of CareSuper’s insurance application forms, including your health information, is then provided to the insurer to assess your eligibility for any new or increased insurance cover.

-If you make an insurance claim, you will need to provide additional personal and health information in accordance with the claims procedures of CareSuper and the insurer.
+If you make an insurance claim, you will need to provide additional personal and health information in accordance with the claims procedures of CareSuper and our insurer.
 To assess your claim, your personal and health information may be disclosed by the insurer to medical practitioners and other experts, nominated by the insurer.